Godfrey22152/SecureDevLifecycle/Jenkins-Vault-Setup.md

 # Jenkins Agents Integration with HashiCorp Vault

-This guide explains how to configure Jenkins and its agents to use HashiCorp Vault for secret management.
-It covers Vault setup, Jenkins configuration, and best practices for integrating both securely.
+This document provides a complete setup guide for integrating Jenkins agents with HashiCorp Vault for secret management.
+It includes Vault configuration, Jenkins host setup, and systemd service management.

 ---

 ## 1. Prerequisites

-You need the following components already running:
+You must have the following:

 * A **Kubernetes cluster** (kubeadm-based)
-* **Vault** installed (HA or single-node)
+* **Vault** installed and running (HA or single-node)
-* **Jenkins master** (controller)
+* **Jenkins master (controller)**
 * **Jenkins agents** (via SSH, Docker, or Kubernetes)

 ---

+## 2. Setup Overview

+1. Create a Vault AppRole for Jenkins with short TTLs and limited access.
+2. Store the AppRole credentials (`RoleID`, `SecretID`) securely on the Jenkins host.
+3. Configure and run `vault agent` as a systemd service on the Jenkins host.
+4. Use the Vault Agent to auto-authenticate and render an environment file containing a short-lived token.
+5. Configure Jenkins to use that environment file for Vault authentication.

+### Security Guidelines

+* Keep `role_id` and `secret_id` readable only by **vault** or **root**.
+* Set strict permissions for Vault token sink and environment files.
+* Use short TTLs and single-use `secret_id` if automation is available.
+* Test all configurations in a staging environment before production.

+---

-## 2. Configure Vault for Jenkins
+## 3. Configure Vault for Jenkins

+### A. Enable and Configure AppRole

+Run these commands on the Vault server or an authenticated admin machine.

-### Enable AppRole Authentication
+#### Enable AppRole Authentication

 ```bash
 vault auth enable approle
 ```

-### Create a Vault Policy for Jenkins
+#### Create a Jenkins Policy

 ```bash
 cat > jenkins-policy.hcl <<'EOF'